About Lake Peekskill

 The Lake Peekskill Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Putnam County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Lake Peekskill, New York residents are available through the local police department and authorized providers in Putnam County.
+Fingerprinting services for Lake Peekskill, New York residents are available through local police (where present) and authorized providers in Putnam County.
 Services cover background checks, professional licensing, and employment screening.
 Contact the Lake Peekskill Police Department or Putnam County Sheriff's Office for scheduling and fees.

-Property records for Lake Peekskill, New York are maintained by the Putnam Town/City Assessor's Office and the Putnam County County Clerk.
+Property records for Lake Peekskill, New York are maintained by the Putnam Town Assessor's Office and the Putnam County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Putnam County, including parcels in Lake Peekskill.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Putnam County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Putnam County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many New York counties provide online property record searches through their county websites.
-For in-person requests, visit the Putnam County offices at the county courthouse.
 The Putnam County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Lake Peekskill, New York residents are available through both county and state offices.
 The New York State Department of Health, Vital Records Section, located in Albany, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in New York.
 Orders can be placed online, by mail, or in person.
 Locally, the Putnam County Clerk's office issues marriage licenses and maintains marriage records for Putnam County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.